larpchronicles/rules/chronicles-rulebook.md

 This skill adds 5 points of Dexterity Armor to the character for each purchase of the skill.
 Dexterity armor does not require a physrep.
 Dexterity armor does not stack with any other source of armor.
 This armor exists independently of and does not interact with the character's Armor Cap, and does not require the Armor Training skill.
 Refitting Dexterity Armor requires 1 minute of concentration, during which player must roleplay stretching, yoga, shadowboxing, etc..

 ## First Aid
-First Aid allows the character to provide emergency aid to a dying character.
+First Aid allows the character to provide emergency aid to a dying character and grants knowledge of anatomy.
 The character using First Aid will touch the downed character and say "Performing First Aid".
 While First Aid is being applied, the dying count of the targeted character stops.
 First Aid takes a base time of 1 minute to apply.
 The character rendering First Aid is under concentration while providing the First Aid.
 Once the 1 minute is complete for First Aid, the downed character's body is restored to 1.

 ## Meditate
 A character may spend 1 minute in deep concentration (any interaction, including moving or speaking, will interrupt this concentration) to regain any Mana Points, Agility Points, or Stamina Points expended on any ability that failed to connect with their intended target since their last Rest or Meditate.
 This only applies to abilities where the attack missed, and not does not apply to abilities that the target defended against or was immune to.
 This ability does not allow a character to exceed their maximum pool points.